altinukshini/hackerspacecrm/readme.md

 # Hackerspace CRM

-Hackerspace CRM is a CRM (Community Relationship Management) software that helps to run and manage Hackerspaces/Makerspaces.
+Hackerspace CRM (Community Relationship Management) is a web application that helps to run and manage Hackerspaces/Makerspaces.

 ## README Contents